-- B usually rejects lopsided splits like 99-1 as wildly unfair. - Expecting this, A usually proposes giving \$30 or \$40 to B. - B views this as unfair, but not so much as to abandon his self-interest, so B accepts.
+- Predicted outcome (rational players) - A would propose a 99-1 split and B would accept, because \$1 is better than nothing. - Actual outcomes (experiments) - B usually rejects lopsided splits like 99-1 as wildly unfair. - Expecting this, A usually proposes giving \$30 or \$40 to B. - B views this as unfair, but not so much as to abandon his self-interest, so B accepts.

-ingage Learning.
-All Rights Reserved.
-May not be copied, scanned, or daplicated, in whole or in part, except for use as in a license distributed with a certain product or service or otherwise on a password-protected website for classroom use 32
+2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use is permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning